Find a Builder

 Help to Build loans

-VAT can be reclaimed on most materials and fittings for new-build homes.
+On top of financial support from loan schemes, you can reclaim VAT on most materials and fittings for your self-build home - providing significant savings.
 It’s likely that your main contractor already takes this into consideration, and they won’t include VAT for any aspects of your build that are eligible for zero-rate VAT (you’ll see that VAT still applies to some services like landscaping or professional fees).
-However, if you hire subcontractors who have added VAT to their bill or are in any doubt about what zero-rate VAT applies to, it’s worth finding out more about how to reclaim your VAT and what’s included, but bear in mind that you only have a three month window to apply.
+However, if you hire subcontractors that have added VAT to their bill or are in any doubt about what zero-rate VAT applies to, it’s worth finding out more about how to reclaim your VAT.
+Bear in mind that you only have a three-month window to apply.

 Finding a plot for your self-build

-Once you have a plan in place for your finances, it’s time to look for a plot of land to build on.
-But where to start, and what are the pros and cons of each type of plot?
-We spoke to our experts:
+Once you've got the budget sorted for your dream self-build home, it’s time to find the perfect plot of land to build it on.
+But where do you begin?
+And what are the pros and cons of different plot types?
+We spoke to our experts…

-Mark says, ‘The obvious place to start your search for a plot is with your local Estate Agent and registering your interest with them is usually the best option.
+Marks says, ‘The obvious place to start your self-build plot search is with a local estate agent – registering your interest with them is usually the best option.
 It also depends on how fixed your search area is.
 If you feel up for it, you could letter drop a few houses that could potentially split off a parcel of land.
-You never know you asking may just arrive at the right time.’
+You never know – you asking may just arrive at the right time.’

 Barn conversion utilising existing agricultural structure